UWRealityLab/vrcapstone19sp-team2/docs/README.md

      - More sound effects:
        - Window blinds open and close sound, etc.
      - Since UI is an important element for us to demo our game, after finishing the tasks above, I will work with Jiwen on that.
+  - Jiwen Wu
+    - Work on the UI and hint system described in the design I worked on this week.
+    - Experiment with climbing ropes in VR
   - Yifan Xu
     - Work on flare gun that allows the player to shoot and send signal to the helicopter
       - Find models of flare gun in asset store